-(Akhavi et al., 2007) apply the results of a clustering algorithm on the representation like a fractal tree.
-It also supports zooming into the leaves of the tree and to find more and more details down to the document itself.
-The thickness of a branch represents the density, i.e. semantic closeness of the documents.

-(Di Giacomo et al., 2007) organize search results of Web clustering engines.
+[Akhavi et al., 2007] apply the results of a clustering algorithm on the representation like a fractal tree.
+[Di Giacomo et al., 2007] organize search results of Web clustering engines.
 The WhatsOnWeb-system uses graphs instead of trees to present the clusters and sub-clusters of the result document set for a query.
-According to their evaluations the graph based interface showed more or less similar successful result identification by users compared to tree based systems.
-When it comes to find the correct single documents the graph based approach was more appropriate.